Facilities and Safety

 STATEMENT OF POLICY

-Purdue University faculty, staff, students, contractors and, on the Fort Wayne campus, Indiana University faculty are required to comply with environmental, health, safety and preparedness laws and regulations issued by federal, state and local agencies, including but not limited to the Occupational Safety and Health Administration, Nuclear Regulatory Commission, Environmental Protection Agency, Department of Homeland Security, Department of Transportation, Indiana Department of Environmental Management and Indiana State Department of Health.
-Faculty, staff and students also must comply with related university policies, procedures and instructions.
+Purdue University faculty, staff, students and contractors are required to comply with environmental, health, safety and preparedness laws and regulations issued by federal, state and local agencies, including but not limited to the federal and Indiana Occupational Safety and Health Administrations, U.S. Nuclear Regulatory Commission, U.S. Environmental Protection Agency, U.S. Department of Homeland Security, U.S. Department of Transportation, Indiana Department of Environmental Management and Indiana State Department of Health.
+Faculty, staff, students and contractors also must comply with related University policies, standards, procedures and instructions implemented in order to mitigate health and safety risks for individuals and the campus as a whole.

 REASON FOR THIS POLICY

-Purdue University is a complex public organization, including a variety of facilities and services.
-Compliance with federal, state and local laws and regulations, as well as university policies, is essential to the ongoing success of the University.
-This policy identifies the mechanism to provide an infrastructure for emergency preparedness, as well as environmental health and safety compliance with such laws as the federal OSH Act, the IOSH Act and those issued by Other Regulatory Agencies.
+Compliance with federal, state, and local environmental health and safety laws and regulations, and with University policies, is essential to the ongoing success of the University.
+This policy identifies the mechanism to provide an infrastructure for emergency preparedness and environmental health and safety compliance with laws such as the federal OSH Act, the IOSH Act and those issued by other Regulatory Agencies and to provide health and safety guidance and information at the organizational level.

 INDIVIDUALS AND ENTITIES AFFECTED BY THIS POLICY